ElhamBidarigh/property-listing-generator/README.md

 ## Why This Project

-Built to demonstrate full-stack product thinking — the same approach used in PropTech platforms like The Flex's Base360.ai, where AI automates operational workflows to help property managers scale without increasing headcount.
+Built to demonstrate full-stack product thinking, the same approach used in PropTech platforms like The Flex's Base360.ai, where AI automates operational workflows to help property managers scale without increasing headcount.